Vishnu94833/Vishnu94833/README.md

 - 👋 Hi, I’m @Vishnu94833
 - 👀 I’m interested in Javascript, NodeJs, Angular, HTML, CSS, SCSS, Typescript, Java
-- 🌱 FullStack, Frontend Developer
+- 🌱 FullStack Developer
 - 💞️ I’m looking to collaborate on Typescript, Angular
-- 📫 How to reach me vishnu94833@gmai.com
+- 📫 How to reach me vishnu94833@gmail.com

 <!---
 Vishnu94833/Vishnu94833 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.